apollographql/apollo-client/.api-reports/api-report-utilities.md

     disableNetworkFetches: boolean;
     get documentTransform(): DocumentTransform;
     extract(optimistic?: boolean): TCacheShape;
+    // Warning: (ae-forgotten-export) The symbol "getApolloClientMemoryInternals" needs to be exported by the entry point index.d.ts
+    //
+    // @internal
+    getMemoryInternals?: typeof getApolloClientMemoryInternals;
     // Warning: (ae-forgotten-export) The symbol "RefetchQueriesInclude" needs to be exported by the entry point index.d.ts getObservableQueries(include?: RefetchQueriesInclude): Map<string, ObservableQuery<any>>;
     getResolvers(): Resolvers;